cpkelley94/covidcompbio/01-DataTypes.md

 ### Python built-in types

+- **Boolean** (`bool`): either `True` or `False`.
+This is the simplest data type, with only two possible values.
+Booleans are the foundation of programming logic: for example, booleans allow the computer to decide if code in an `if` block should be run, or if a `while` loop should end.
+Any comparison we perform (such as `my_int < 5`) will give either `True` or `False`, allowing us to run some code only when a condition is met, or run other code when it is not.
+  - Example declaration: `var = True`
+  - Booleans are also useful as _flags_ that we can set in response to something in our data and retrieve later.
+For example, if we want to include a line in our output file about _TARDBP_ read counts only if our data has at least one read that maps to that gene, we might make a boolean variable called `data_has_TARDBP` to keep track of this.
+We could initialize it as `data_has_TARDBP = False` and then flip it to `True` if we detect a _TARDBP_ read at any point in our data analysis.
+At the end of the script, we would then check if this flag is `True` using `if`, and modify our output accordingly.
+  - To check if a boolean variable (eg. `my_bool`) is True, simply write `if my_bool:`.
+To check if it's False, use the `not` keyword (`if not my_bool:`).

 - **Integer** (`int`): any whole number, including positive and negative numbers (eg. 5, 0, -107).
 Integers are commonly used for counting, indexing iterable types like lists (eg. `my_list[1]`), and iterating through indices in a `for` loop using `range()`.
 Unlike most programming languages, Python does not place a limit on the largest possible integer.
   - Example declaration: `var = 2`